-A Fair To Remember – Season Two Has Arrived!
+A Fair To Remember – the Ohio State Fair podcast

 This podcast, hosted by Vince Tornero of Wessler Media, takes listeners behind the scenes of the Fair with unique stories they’ve never heard – a strange item that could be used for admission in 1953, the most popular place to get engaged at the Ohio State Fair, the rivalry between competitors vying for the blue ribbon and farmers using genetics to breed prize-winning cattle and many more stories.

 “When you have a treasured event like the Fair that’s been around this long, there are so many stories that have built this great tradition” explained host Vince Tornero, founder of Wessler Media.
 “I’ve had the honor of hearing and producing these stories firsthand and cannot wait to share.”

 The podcast released its first season in 2018, with each episode centered around a particular topic – history, love, competitions, animals, and of course, the cherished butter cow.

 Tornero has sat down with dozens of individuals to talk about their relationship with the Ohio State Fair – from Clintonville native C. LaVon Shook, the man who literally wrote the book on the Ohio State Fair, to Dave Tracey of Holland, near Toledo, a vendor whose family has been selling root beer floats at the Ohio State Fair since 1956.

 “The Fair is so important to so many people.
 It honestly transcends tradition.
 It’s deeper than that.
 One night, I’m talking to a professional juggler who’s dropped chainsaws on stage.
 The next morning, I am sitting at the breakfast table with a farm family as they share the intense ups and downs of farm life,” said Tornero.
 “It’s my goal for the listener feel as if they went through that experience, too.
 The stories are exciting, amusing and even a little scary at times, too.”